Where to Stay in Skopelos: Your Insider’s Guide 2023

 Raches is home to many luxury villas

-However, you may find that some cab drivers are reluctant to drive up here as many streets do not have names.
-As such, it is highly advisable that you rent a car if you are staying up here.
+(However, you may find that some cab drivers are reluctant to drive up here as many streets do not have names.
+It is a good idea to have Google Maps on your phone so that you can navigate your driver if you do decide to stay in the area).

 Best Raches villas